lbelzile/math80667a/docs/03-completely_randomized_trials.md

 Notice how the degrees of freedom of the denominator have decreased.
 If we use `pairwise.t.test` with argument `pool.sd=FALSE`, this amounts to running Welch $t$-tests separately for each pair of variable.

 What are the impacts of unequal variance if we use the $F$-test instead?
 For one, the pooled variance will be based on a weighted average of the variance in each group, where the weight is a function of the sample size.
 This can lead to size distortion (meaning that the proportion of type I error is not the nominal level $\alpha$ as claimed) and potential loss of power.
+The following toy example illustrates this.

 :::{ .example name="Violation of the null hypothesis of equal variance"}

-We consider for simplicity a problem with $K=2$ groups, which is the two-sample $t$-test.
-We simulated 50 observations from a $\mathsf{No}(0, 1)$ distribution and 10 observations from $\mathsf{No}(0, 9)$, comparing the distribution of the $p$-values for the Welch and the $F$-test statistics.

 <div class="figure" style="text-align: center">
 <img src="03-completely_randomized_trials_files/figure-html/simuWelchnull-1.png" alt="Histogram of the null distribution of $p$-values obtained through simulation using the classical analysis of variance $F$-test (left) and Welch's unequal variance alternative (right), based on 10 000 simulations.
 Each simulated sample consist of 50 observations from a $\mathsf{No}(0, 1)$ distribution and 10 observations from $\mathsf{No}(0, 9)$.
 The uniform distribution would have 5% in each of the 20 bins used for the display." width="85%" />
 <p class="caption">(\#fig:simuWelchnull)Histogram of the null distribution of $p$-values obtained through simulation using the classical analysis of variance $F$-test (left) and Welch's unequal variance alternative (right), based on 10 000 simulations.
 Each simulated sample consist of 50 observations from a $\mathsf{No}(0, 1)$ distribution and 10 observations from $\mathsf{No}(0, 9)$.
 The uniform distribution would have 5% in each of the 20 bins used for the display.</p>
 </div>

-Figure \@ref(fig:simuWelchnull) shows the results for a toy example with simulated data, but the display is striking.
-The percentage of $p$-values less than $\alpha=0.05$ based on 10 000  replicates is estimated to be 4.76% for the Welch statistic.
-By contrast, we reject 28.95% of the time with the $F$-test: this is a large share of innocents sentenced to jail based on false premises!
-While not always as striking in terms of consequence, heterogeneity should be accounted in the design by requiring sufficient sample sizes (whenever costs permits) in each group and using a statistic that makes minimal assumptions.
+We consider for simplicity a problem with $K=2$ groups, which is the two-sample $t$-test.
+We simulated 50 observations from a $\mathsf{No}(0, 1)$ distribution and 10 observations from $\mathsf{No}(0, 9)$, comparing the distribution of the $p$-values for the Welch and the $F$-test statistics.
+Figure \@ref(fig:simuWelchnull) shows the results.
+The percentage of $p$-values less than $\alpha=0.05$ based on 10 000  replicates is estimated to be 4.76% for the Welch statistic, not far from the level.
+By contrast, we reject 28.95% of the time with the one-way ANOVA global $F$-test: this is a large share of innocents sentenced to jail based on false premises!
+While the size distotion is not always as striking, heterogeneity should be accounted in the design by requiring sufficient sample sizes (whenever costs permits) in each group to be able to estimate the variance reliably and using an adequate statistic.

 :::